9 Oct 2025

 Making croissants at large scale follows the same core principles as artisanal baking, but every stage is re-engineered to handle large volumes while keeping quality unchanged.

-To begin with, flour, butter/fat, yeast, a touch of sugar, salt, and water are combined and kneaded to form a smooth, elastic dough.
-Large continuous mixers replace small batches, allowing precise control over dough development and temperature.
-Even small variations in dough temperature can affect fermentation, lamination behavior, and ultimately performance after freezing.
+Flour, fat, yeast, sugar, salt, and water are kneaded into a smooth, elastic dough.
+Large continuous mixers provide precise control over dough development and temperature.
+This is critical, as even minor temperature variations can disrupt fermentation, lamination, and final performance after freezing.

 Freezing makes large-scale distribution and bake-off possible, but it is also one of the biggest technical challenges in industrial croissant production.
 Producers can decide when to freeze the dough (before croissant proofing, after proofing, or even after partial baking) depending on the result they’re targeting.